What Went Wrong With Gaming?

 At least Romans were forced to leave their domiciles and interact with other Romans to partake in their version of crowd control.

-The Internet along with Wifi and fibre optic cable installation has made all of this possible.
+The Internet along with Wifi and fiber optic cable installation has made all of this possible.
 The digital panopticon has been built up around us while we slept and commuted to our wage-slave jobs.

 Workers look forward to evenings and weekends when their energy drink and junk food-fueled video game indulgence can take place in the privacy of their man-caves (and girl-caves if there is such a thing).